-Claire Herzog, Vice President
+Pamela Finn, Vice President

 Leah Sawyer Baker, Secretary

-graduated with her Masters in Social Work from Boise State in Boise, Idaho, and has worked with refugees in Idaho, Minnesota, and Nebraska.
+Leah Sawyer Baker has worked with refugees in various capacities for eleven years.
+She graduated with her Masters in Social Work from Boise State in Boise, Idaho, and has worked with refugees in Idaho, Minnesota, and Nebraska.
 Leah was the Refugee Resettlement Program Manager at Lutheran Social Service of Minnesota from 2014 – 2018 and oversaw the Reception and Placement Program for all refugee arrivals in both the Minneapolis and Saint Cloud offices welcoming an average of 700 refugees in the state each year.
 Leah completed an internship with the State Department, Bureau of Population, Refugees, and Migration (PRM) in Washington, D.C. working in refugee admissions and spent five months living outside of Karenni Camp One along the Thailand and Burma border.
 Leah is currently the school social worker at Bancroft Elementary School in Omaha, Nebraska.
 Outside of work, Leah is a fan of women’s soccer, going for walks, taking Zumba classes, and learning new plant based recipes to prepare on the weekends!

-Refugee Advisory Committee
+Refugee Community Advisory Committee

-We are in the process of gathering members for our Refugee Advisory Committee.
+We are in the process of gathering members for our Refugee Community Advisory Committee.
 Check back soon for updates!